WHY LITTLETON NEEDS A CHARTER AMENDMENT FOR ITS HOUSING SOLUTION

 Section 65.5 — Preservation of Neighborhood Land Use Restrictions.

-It is the intent of the citizens to preserve single-family residential land use and ensure that current and future owners of property in certain residential zoning districts may rely on restrictions on land uses that protect their properties.
+Shall Section 65.5.
+Preservation of Neighborhood Land Use Restrictions, be added to clarify the intent of the citizens to preserve single-family residential land use and ensure that current and future owners of property in certain residential zoning districts may rely on restrictions on land uses that protect their properties.
 Accordingly, land uses of properties presently permitted under the Littleton Unified Land Use Code (ULUC) within zoning districts Small Lot Residential (SLR), Medium Lot Residential (MLR), Large Lot

 Residential (LLR), and Acreage Residential (ACR) are limited to uses specified therein as of January 1, 2025.